ECRI Institute

-ECRI (originally founded as Emergency Care Research Institute) is an American independent healthcare research nonprofit organization in Plymouth Meeting, Pennsylvania.
-It is tasked with "improving the safety, quality, and cost-effectiveness of care across all healthcare settings worldwide."
+ECRI (originally founded as Emergency Care Research Institute) is an American independent healthcare research nonprofit organization originally located in Plymouth Meeting, Pennsylvania, now in Fort Washington, Pennsylvania.
+It is tasked with "advancing evidence-based healthcare globally for the benefit of patients everywhere."

 History

 In the early 1960s, Joel J. Nobel, a surgeon and inventor, founded the institute after a four-year-old boy died when a resuscitator failed to work.
 Nobel utilized the institute to focus on improving cardiopulmonary resuscitation technology, design, and deployment.

 Among Nobel's inventions was the MAX Cart, a mobile resuscitation system.
 Designed and patented in 1965 during Nobel's residency at Pennsylvania Hospital, the cart carries instruments for cardiopulmonary resuscitation and other medical supplies while functioning as a support litter.
 A prototype is in the permanent collection of the Medicine and Science Division of the Smithsonian National Museum of American History.
 In 1966, Life profiled the invention in a feature called "MAX, the Lifesaver."

 ECRI began comparative evaluations of medical device brands and models in 1971.
-Since its designation as an Evidence-based Practice Center with the Agency for Healthcare Research and Quality (AHRQ) in 1997, it has undertaken reviews of clinical procedures using meta-analysis for the Medicare program, other federal and state agencies, and clinical specialty organizations.
+Since its designation in 1997 as an Evidence-based Practice Center with the Agency for Healthcare Research and Quality (AHRQ), it has undertaken reviews of clinical procedures using meta-analysis for the Medicare program, other federal and state agencies, and clinical specialty organizations.

-In 2001, Jeffrey C. Lerner became ECRI Institute's second president and CEO.
+In 2001, Jeffrey C. Lerner became the second president and CEO.
+The organization rebranded as ECRI Institute in 2007.
+On March 8, 2020, the organization rebranded as ECRI.
 In 2018, Marcus Schabacker became ECRI's third president and CEO.

 The Institute for Safe Medication Practices became an ECRI affiliate in 2020.

-The organization rebranded as ECRI Institute in 2007.
-On March 8, 2020, the organization rebranded as ECRI.
+In 2024 ECRI acquired The Just Culture Company to help transform healthcare workplaces through just culture.
+In April 2026, ECRI spun off its Spend Management and Recall Management solutions in a new, independent company: Staritas, powered by a growth investment from Accel-KKR.